 The Buda Public Library offers the use of study rooms to individuals and small groups so they may meet or study in a space with limited distractions.
 Study rooms are not available for social, self-promotional, or commercial purposes, including for-profit tutors.
 The library director shall have final authority regarding the use of study rooms.

-XVIII.
+XIX.
 Study Room Policy